 5) To free MR-TRYX of the disadvantage of the outlier detection step, could the whole MR-TRYX framework be applied to all the instruments?
 Would the results differ much?
 My intuition would be that the results would be very similar in case the selection of candidate exposure is done using a conditional model on the hypothesized exposure (multivariable MR instead of IVW), is that a reasonable assumption?

-Answer) The aim of this paper is to utilise the outliers in MR model that has been treated as nuisance.
-We suppose that there would be a reason for the outlier to happen in MR analysis and we took a different approach.
-In present study, our preference is to provide an insight of pleiotropic effect and to show how to identify new pathways for disease outcomes exploiting outliers.
+Answer) It’s an interesting suggestion, and we did mention it in the Discussion.
+We have now added it as a scenario in the simulations, and we find that it doesn’t perform as well overall as using outliers for adjustment.
+But it could certainly be useful for generating more hypotheses for potential influences on the outcome

 6) Since MR-TRYX is fully dependent on MR-Base, how does MR-Base deal with ancestry? with sample overlap?